scalastyle/scalastyle.github.com/developer-guide.markdown

 * The pull request is a single commit.
 This means that there will only be one log message for the change.
 This makes it a lot easier for everyone.
 See the section on squashing.
 * The code has the correct style.
 To check this, you can use Scalastyle :-).
 Seriously, use the scalastyle_config.xml to check your code.

+For pull requests, please follow the guidelines in [10 tips for better Pull Requests by Mark Seemann](http://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests/).
+If you do, they are a lot more likely to get accepted.

 ### What to work on

 Please see the set of [issues](https://github.com/scalastyle/scalastyle/issues) or the [Scalastyle WIKI](https://github.com/scalastyle/scalastyle/wiki) for a list of potential rules.